 |Contact||Kanuma Buttsuke Autumn Festival Executive Committee (in Kanuma City Tourism Promotion Division)|

-The "JAPAN CUP CYCLE ROAD RACE" to be held on October 23, is one of the biggest one-day road races in Asia.
+The "JAPAN CUP CYCLE ROAD RACE" to be held in middle to late October, is one of the biggest one-day road races in Asia.
 Watch the best cyclists in the world perform in Japan at the same level as the Tour de France and Giro d'Italia.
-The "JAPAN CUP CRITERIUM" to be held on October 22, is also a road race featuring top cyclists racing through the city center.
+The "JAPAN CUP CRITERIUM" to be held in middle to late October, is also a road race featuring top cyclists racing through the city center.
 Enjoy one-of-a-kind speed & thrill.

 |Address||Utsunomiya City Forest Park